jakazzy/test-project/README.md

 ### `TEST PROJECT`

-This project was created as test project at Logiciel Ghana Ltd.<br />
+This is a test project to be completed<br />